-Professor Kavanamur acknowledged the recommendations put forward by the research team at the Bank and emphasised how the policy recommendations should complement each other, collectively aiming to manage inflation, provide for greater exchange rate flexibility and improve monetary policy effectiveness.
+Professor Kavanamur acknowledged the recommendations put forward by the research teams at the Bank and emphasised how the policy recommendations should complement each other, collectively aiming to manage inflation, provide for greater exchange rate flexibility and improve monetary policy effectiveness.

-- (i) Exchange rate crawl: The exchange rate to resume a 6.0% crawl for 2025 from the level - (ii) KFR: The KFR to increase to 4.5% to complement the further depreciation in the exchange rate. - (iii) CRR: Reduce CRR to 11% allowing commercial banks greater flexibility in managing their liquidity. - (iv) Repo/Reverse Repo Margins: Maintain the current margins there was no clear additional identified that would justify a change. - (v) 28-day CBB auction volume: increasing the issuance of 28-day Central Bank Bills (CBBs) complements the reduction in the CRR, absorbing liquidity released into the banking system.
+- (i) Exchange rate crawl: The exchange rate to resume its crawl-like arrangement. - (ii) KFR: The KFR to increase to 4.5% to complement the further depreciation in the exchange rate. - (iii) CRR: Reduce CRR to 11% allowing commercial banks greater flexibility in managing their liquidity. - (iv) Repo/Reverse Repo Margins: Maintain the current margins there was no clear additional identified that would justify a change. - (v) 28-day CBB auction volume: increasing the issuance of 28-day Central Bank Bills (CBBs) complements the reduction in the CRR, absorbing liquidity released into the banking system.